Do You Face Your Problems or Do You Deal with Them?

 When hardship puts itself in your path, you’ll know how to stop and take a breath.
 This way you can see things more clearly and make the best choice.
 You know you can take your time.

 After all, you don’t gain anything by reacting or responding right away!
 So rushing your response when the situation doesn’t call for it can be a mistake.
-A reason you’ll be pulling your hair out afterwards.
+A reason you’ll be pulling your hair out afterward.

 When you’re calm and relaxed, even if everything going on around you is total chaos, you’ll think more intelligently about things.
 When you stop to take a breath, the solution seems much closer.